neksa/mutagene/docs/motif_doc.rst

 qvalue         Fisher's p-value with Benjamini-Hochberg correction for multiple testing
 =============  ========================================================================================================

-c.
-How to Interpret Enrichment Output: Enrichment is modeled off of a risk ratio, meaning that a motif’s enrichment is essentially a ratio between the probability of a motif appearing in a sample’s DNA mutations and the probability of a motif appearing in a sample’s DNA context.
+3. How to Interpret Enrichment Output: Enrichment is modeled off of a risk ratio, meaning that a motif's enrichment is essentially a ratio between the probability of a motif appearing in a sample's DNA mutations and the probability of a motif appearing in a sample's DNA context.
 Enrichment minus one is equal to percent overrepresentation of a motif.
 For example, if enrichment is 1.5, it means that there is a 50% overrepresentation of the mutated motif.
 Motifs with enrichment values <= 1 are not reported by MutaGene.

 ===========
 5. Examples